hirotakahiraki/rootdump/README.md

 📝 **Content Dump** - Dumps the content of all text files
 🔍 **Extension Filtering** - Filter files by extension
 ⚡ **Binary Detection** - Automatically excludes binary files
+🔢 **Line Numbers** - Includes line numbers with a separator for easy reading.

 ## Installation